 Some Famous Wild West Films From Hollywood Over the Decades

 Western or cowboy films are in a special genre.
-These films have fascinated the entire world and their mother is Hollywood.
+These films have fascinated the entire world.
 These films have dominated the world stage for over 100 years and for long they have been the staple diet of adventure buffs.

 The western films cover a period known in American history called the ‘wild west’.
 This was a period for about a hundred years till the advent of the 20th century.
 The Wild West really caught on after the American civil war 1861-65 when the economics of society made many well to do men from the south become outlaws to make a living.
 Hundreds of films have been made on this theme right down to the 21st century latest release' The Return of Django"

-If one were to pick any western film as one of the top genre of this period, personal bias is bound to creep in, however objective one might be.
+If one were to pick any western film as one of the top genres of this period, personal bias is bound to creep in, however objective one might be.
 Thus in the selection made below one can be criticized.
 But as a start one of the olden days Hollywood film ‘Veracruz’ (1954) with Burt Lancaster and Gary Cooper must take the cake.
 Here is a western that brings out all the good and bad of that period.
 The scenario is a lawless Mexico and Burt Lancaster turns in a stupendous performance, completely overshadowing Gary Cooper.
 The last gunfight is the piece de resistance of the film and brings an excellent denouement to the film.

 Thinking of western one is easily reminded of Clint Eastwood and his spaghetti westerns.
 These films produced by Sergio Leone were actually shot in Spain, where sets depicting the wild American west were recreated.
 Three films with Eastwood blazed the trails.
 They were ‘Fistful of Dollars (1964)’, ‘for a few Dollar More’(1965), and the ‘The Good, Bad and Ugly(1966)’.